CESNET/du-docs/docs/ansys.md

 * Default project had quota limit for 12 guaranteed CPUs and quota for 16 CPUs limit.
 Do not select more than 10 guaranteed CPUs and more than 14 CPUs limit.
 If needed more just [ask](mailto:k8s@ics.muni.cz).
 This may be increased in future so request for more CPUs can be made.

+* If you do not select `Customize Helm options before install` in **Install the Application** step, installation appears to fail but actually it works after some longer time.

 ### Select Application to Run

 Ensure, you did not select any namespace and see `Only User Namespaces` (1) at the top of the Rancher page.